-Summary: The LEADS project builds a cloud service platform for Big Data as a Service.
-Our goal is to demonstrate that the benefits of Big Data and large-scale computing can be democratized enough to be usable by SMEs and non-IT-focused companies.
-We achieve this goal by building a proof-of-concept platform that allows non-specialist users to crawl, process, store and analyze vast amount of public and private Web data.
-Furthermore, we show that such a platform can run on an energy-efficient, local and sustainable infrastructure formed of a collection of tiny data centers, which we call micro-clouds.
+Summary: The LEADS project (2012-2015) has built a cloud service platform for Big Data as a Service.
+The project demonstrated that the benefits of Big Data and large-scale computing could be democratized enough to be usable by SMEs and non-IT-focused companies.
+It achieved this goal by building a proof-of-concept platform that allows non-specialist users to crawl, process, store and analyze vast amount of public and private Web data.
+Furthermore, it has shown that such a platform can run on an energy-efficient, local and sustainable infrastructure formed of a collection of tiny data centers, which we call micro-clouds.

-LEADS is a research project funded by the European Commission under the FP7.
-It started in October 2012 and ends in September 2015.
-Three universities and four companies team up to build and demonstrate a novel cloud service model named (Big-)Data-as-a-Service, on top of an innovative infrastructure based on multiple energy-conscious micro-clouds.
+LEADS was a research project funded by the European Commission under the FP7.
+It started in October 2012 and ended in September 2015.
+Three universities and four companies teamed up to build and demonstrate a novel cloud service model named (Big-)Data-as-a-Service, on top of an innovative infrastructure based on multiple energy-conscious micro-clouds.